 Even though we live in Singapore, both my children and myself were born here, we rarely find ourselves in a Mandarin speaking environment.
 By attending an immersion language trip to China we gave the language a cultural context which was vital for maintaining an interest in both the language and the culture.

-If you think about it children learn their first language effortlessly through immersion, they pick up the language that is spoken around them. this is done without any extra help in most cases.
+If you think about it, children learn their first language effortlessly through immersion where they pick up the language that is spoken around them.
+This is done without any extra help in most cases.
 If we can provide a situation that immerses young children in another language they will learn it.

 During the China Learning Adventure trip I was able to watch as my daughter used the language in real-life situations with peers, parents, teachers and strangers.
 She was extremely proud of being to tell me what the taxi driver was saying when were stuck in a traffic jam.
 She would have listened to and spoken more Mandarin in that one week than in whole year of once a week classes!
 This was evident when she came home and was so much more confident with the language in her childcare class.